LianjiaTech/BELLE/eval/README_en.md

 }
 ```

-### Using ChatGPT for automatic scoring
+## Using ChatGPT for automatic scoring

-1.Using the eval_set.json and eval_prompt.json files, run the following code to generate the ChatGPT evaluation HTML file "ChatGPT_Score.html".
+Using the eval_set.json and eval_prompt.json files, run the following code to generate the ChatGPT evaluation HTML file "ChatGPT_Score.html".
 You can add test cases to eval_set.json according to the corresponding data format, or modify the test prompts in eval_prompt.

 ```shell